jdohertydev/blast-off/README.md

 ## Future-Enhancements

-In the future, a leader board could be added to show highest scores.
+In the future, a leaderboard could be added to show the highest scores.
 As well as this, a 2-player mode could be created so that friends could choose their own words.
 Finally, having basic audio play per keyboard stroke would add to the immersive experience.

 ## Libraries